NoahJpg/AI-Map-Concierge/capstone-proposal.md

 - Eslint

 If you finish developing the minimum viable product (MVP) with time to spare, what will you work on next?
 Describe these features here: Be specific.
-- A feature that allows user to enter an address and have it autocomplete and suggest addresses
+- A feature that allows user to enter an address and have it autocomplete and suggest addresses x
-- Use that address as the address for the AI Chat query
+- Use that address as the address for the AI Chat query x
-- Create a splash screen that welcomes user and explains how the app works
+- Create a splash screen that welcomes user and explains how the app works x
 - Update chat feature to look like an iMessage conversation with ChatAI
 - Mobile Support